Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 - Extras: 3″ TFT-LCD, built-in flash, contrast-detect autofocus, ISO 80-1600, HD 720p video, Vibration Reduction

-The Nikon Coolpix L340 is our Editor’s Choice for the best travel camera that comes in a compact size and is an easy-to-use point-and-shoot camera that is perfect for travel.
+The Nikon Coolpix L340 is our Editor’s Choice for the best hiking camera that comes in a compact size and is an easy-to-use point-and-shoot camera that is perfect for travel.

 Highlights are the superb zoom capabilities with a telephoto lens and optical image stabilization.